metamaterials-lab/patch2stl/README.md

 ## Customizing a function to write an stl

 Intermediate function are available in the same folder (patch2stl).
 This allows the user to create custonmized versions of an stl converter.
+This is useful if the user already knows or can calculate the vertices of each triangle in a surface patch.
 To do so, jus follow the following template

 ```Matlab